ValtechMobility/WiseRiders/README.md

 From a technical standpoint this challenge proves that it is feasible to implement uProtocol ie. uMessage (de)serialization within a uC / RTOS setting and that it is possible to bridge a lot of different technologies and provide a usable abstraction to develop software for the SDV.

+Checkout the [demo folder](demo) for pictures and videos of our demo.

 ## Application